kendraio/kendraio-app/docs/workflow/blocks/http.rst

 **Dynamic data** If the endpoint needs to be constructed from data, the endpoint can be specified as an object with a "valueGetter" attribute.
-"valueGetter" get data just from context.
+"valueGetter" can only get data from the context.

 .. code-block:: json